kavia-common/cryptotrack-pro-7948-7957/cryptocurrency_tracker_frontend/README.md

 - Portfolio: localStorage-based holdings with input validation and live valuation using the latest market snapshot.
 - Alerts: client-side alerts stored in localStorage; simple “above/below” thresholds are evaluated while the Alerts page is open.
 - Analysis: coin selector, timeframe selector, line chart via Recharts, and KPIs (min, max, change).
+- Jira Burndown: Scrum boards (with sprints) supported; Kanban boards (no sprints) show a banner with an option to use Sprintless mode (burndown by remaining issue count over a date range).

 ## Quick Start